courageoustouch/Excel-SalesAnalytics/README.md

 ## How to use? ##
 1) Open the respective report PDF to analyze specific sales insights.
 2) Potential to Utilize Excel PivotTables to interact with sales data dynamically.

+## Technical & Soft Skills:
+- Proficiency in ETL methodology (Extract, Transform, Load).
+- Skills to generate a date table using Power Query.
+- Ability to derive fiscal months and quarters.
+- Establishing data model relationships with Power Pivot.
+- Proficiency in incorporating supplementary data into an existing data model.
+- Utilizing DAX to create calculated columns.

+## Soft Skills:
+- Refined understanding of Sales & Finance Reports
+- Designing user-centric reports with empathy in mind.
+- Optimization of report generation through meticulous fine-tuning.
+- Developing a systematic approach to devising a report building plan.